CenterForDigitalHumanities/TPEN3/_posts/2025-12-10-understanding-tpen-data.md

 ### Manifests: Organizing Your Images

-A **IIIF Manifest** is a container for a digitized manuscript.
-It describes:
+A **IIIF Manifest** is a container for a digitized resource.
+For a digitized manuscript it describes:

 - What images are in the manuscript
 - What order they appear in